What is Named Entity Recognition (NER) in Azure Cognitive Service for Language?

 - Data, privacy, and security

-There are two ways to get started using the entity linking feature:
+There are two ways to get started using the Named Entity Recognition (NER) feature: